neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 3. Contribution:

-    - JIRA bug system was implemented to provide a submission-based/approval-based workflow, task search ability, status-change notifications, etc.
+    - JIRA bug system was implemented to provide a submission-based/approval-based workflow, task searchability, status-change notifications, etc.
-    - API Change Requests (ACR) had different states in JIRA system for updates, reviews, preparations, approvals, etc. Stakeholders are applied with specified responsibilities/tasks for each state.
+    - API Change Requests (ACR) had different states in the JIRA system for updates, reviews, preparations, approvals, etc. Stakeholders are applied with specified responsibilities/tasks for each state.

 4. Rationale: The paper argues that research has been done improving API usability frameworks, but no report of API process that is designed and used in a large-scale software platform.